Pregnancy and Birth to 24 Months Project

 Will the P/B-24 project form the scientific basis of dietary guidance for infants, toddlers, and women who are pregnant?

 The current work includes identifying topics of public health importance and conducting a small number of systematic reviews on diet and health for infants, toddlers, and women who are pregnant (expected to be completed in 2018); it will not include specific dietary recommendations or advice.
-The scientific basis for dietary guidance for these population groups will be informed by the advisory report of the next (2020) Dietary Guidelines Advisory Committee.
+The scientific basis for dietary guidance for these population groups will be informed by the advisory report of the 2020 Dietary Guidelines Advisory Committee.

 What systematic review questions are being answered in the P/B-24 project?

 Based on Federal policy and program needs, nutritionists from across USDA and HHS helped to prioritize the small number systematic review questions to be address through the P/B-24 project.
 USDA’s Nutrition Evidence Library is collaborating with programmatic and scientific experts in nutrition during pregnancy and early childhood to conduct systematic reviews on the questions listed below.
-The systematic reviews for these questions are expected to be completed and made publicly available in early 2018.

 - What is the relationship between complementary feeding(b) and 1) micronutrient status; 2) growth, size, and body composition; 3) developmental milestones; 4) food allergies and other atopic allergic disease; and 5) bone health?